Hive-Academy/Workflow_Manager_MCP/enhanced-workflow-rules/000-workflow-core.md

 - Use comprehensive queries instead of multiple targeted calls
 - Leverage automatic batch organization and relationship loading
 - Store analysis and context in MCP instead of conversation repetition
-- Use taskSlug for human-readable communication alongside taskId
+- Use slug for human-readable communication alongside taskId

 **Quality Assurance with Evidence:**